anulaibar/cv/README.md

 # Olle Hellgren
 > Born in the great year of 1977 when Elvis left the building aged 42 and Star Wars broke box office records
+I live in Enskede with wife and kids, and I am really excited about singing in a choir which I just joined.

 ## Work
 2018 to 2019 - Web development at [Rebla](https://rebla.se/), Stockholm